hasteinmetz/hasteinmetz.github.io/docs/quiz/README.md

-# Silly quiz game in order to practice programming.
+# Silly quiz game to learn programming

-NOTE (1-30-2022): *I created this project over the course of December 2020.
+NOTE (8-2023): *I created this project over the course of December 2020.
 Aside from one or two small fixes, I haven't worked on this project since January 2021.
 It's rudimentary, but demonstrates my ability to create a product.
+The quality of the code is... bad.
 Maybe I'll come back to it someday!*

 Country information (countries.txt) taken from [Ian Coleman's CIA World Factbook API](https://github.com/iancoleman/cia_world_factbook_api).